steffen-karlsson/jAutoMapper/README.md

         }
     };
     ```

 - `addProperties(...)`: `Set` of `AttrProperty`'s for each of the attributes in the json file, for which one of following states holds:
     - `AttrProperty.ignore(...)`: Do not decompile attribute.
     - `AttrProperty.generateGetter(...)`: Generate getter for attribute.
     - `AttrProperty.generateSetter(...)`: Generate setter for attribute.
     - `AttrProperty.generateGetterAndSetter(...)`: Generate getter and setter for attribute.
 - `setResultCallback(...)`: Callback to known when its successfully terminated or got canceled by an error.
+- `create()`: Last function to call, which returns an instance of `AutoJSON`.

 ###Compile
-After specifying the configurations on the `AutoJSON` object, described above, can following functions be called:
+After specifying the configurations on the `AutoJSON.Builder` object, described above, is following functions available on the `AutoJSON` object:

 - `buildJson(...)`: Building the `.java` class-files based on json string.
 - `buildUrl(...)`: Building the `.java` class-files based on URL to an API that returns json.